RadleighSmith/hockley-woods/README.md

 ### Sports and Recreation Page

-The Sports & Recreation page has been designed for visitors who may be intrested in different activites around the woods, it opens with a opening paragraph which is a basic summary of some of the activties.
+The Sports & Recreation page has been designed for visitors who may be interested in different activities around the woods, it opens with an opening paragraph which is a basic summary of some of the activities.
 The second part of the page was designed with a flexbox grid which goes into more detail about each of the activities on offer.
-This page scales very simmilarly to the wildlife page with screens 630px or smaller.
+This page scales very similarly to the wildlife page with screens 630px or smaller.

 <img src="assets/readme-images/sports-page-screenshot.png">